Filtering a ListView in WPF Using a TextBox and CollectionViewSource

 </Window>

-And finally, a few lines of code in the code-behind file, in order to wire up the filtering mechanism.
-I might've stumbled across a way to define at least a portion of this in the XAML, but I can't find it now and anyway this works just fine too.
+Finally, a few lines of code in the code-behind file help us wire up the filtering mechanism.
+(If there's a way to define this in the XAML too, I'd like to hear about it, but this works just fine too.)

 public partial class MainWindow